 - Broken Aesop: The ending to the live action film.
 It suggests that all the animals need is the right master, and everything will be happy... never mind that the animals will continue being killed for food, having to work for a pittance etc.

-- In the novel, Napoleon was meant to be an Expy for Josef Stalin, but given the fact that Orwell removed all the positive factors the man may have had in Real Life, he became even worse than that.
-While he seems like a benevolent revolutionist at first, who tries to make Old Major's dream reality, it quickly becomes clear that he is nothing more than a selfish, power-hungry tyrant, who cares not one bit about his fellow animals.
-It all starts with him rationing parts of the food exclusively for him and the pigs.
+- Complete Monster: Napoleon, the Big Bad of this Beast Fable on the Russian Revolution, represents Josef Stalin.
+While he seems like a benevolent revolutionist at first, who tries to make Old Major's dream a reality, it quickly becomes clear that he is just a selfish, power-hungry tyrant, who cares not one bit about his fellow animals.
+He starts by rationing food exclusively for him and the other pigs.
 He also secretly forms his own private squadron of attack dogs, by abducting all the newborn puppies from their parents and raising them to be fully obedient to him.
-Later he backstabs his ally Snowball and frames him for every wrong happening on the farm, while continuing to manipulate everyone into worshipping him and mercilessly sentencing everyone to death who shows the tiniest sign of resistance.
+Later he backstabs his ally Snowball—explicitly having the dogs kill him in the 1954 Animated Adaptation—and frames him for every wrong happening on the farm, while continuing to manipulate everyone into worshiping him and mercilessly sentencing everyone to death who shows the tiniest sign of resistance.
 He truly hits the Moral Event Horizon when he sells the completely loyal and by far hardest-working horse Boxer to the knacker after he got sick, in order to buy himself more alcohol.
 He justifies his actions by having Squealer constantly alter the law, and the past, to fit them.
 After a few years and a whole lot of more horrendous crimes, the other animals can barely tell him and the other pigs apart from the humans, whose reign they so desperately tried to escape.

 - Esoteric Happy Ending: The live-action film, made in 1999, tried to update the ending to reflect the fall of the USSR by showing a new family buying the farm and the animals vowing to do things right this time.
 Given the actual history of the post-Communist Russia, especially under Putin's reign, it's hard to look at this ending as anything but out of touch.